Rabbits and Raccoons Rescue Roosters

 Associate the uppercase letter R and lowercase letter r with the /r/ sound as in rabbit, raccoon, and rooster.

 - Red bag or container

 - Rabbit and raccoon labels

 - Book: Rusty Raccoon Meets Ricky Rabbit by Ann Monsen (Airleaf Publishing, 2006) (optional)

 The children will pretend to be rabbits and raccoons that rescue roosters as they practice saying the /r/ sound in words such as rescue, run, and ribbon.

 - Place R and r letter cards around the classroom.

-- Instruct the children to find the letter R around the classroom.
+- Invite the children to search the room and find the letter R around the classroom.